yairgil/Docker-Provider/README.md

 glide update
 glide install
 ```
-> Note: If glide init fails with [ERROR] Cowardly refusing to overwrite existing YAML, you can ignore this error if you havent added any new dependecy else delete glide.yaml and re-run the glide init command.
+> Note: If glide init fails with [ERROR] Cowardly refusing to overwrite existing YAML, you can ignore this error if you havent added any new dependecy else delete glide.yaml and re-run the glide init command to create glide.yaml.

 you can ignore [ERROR] Cowardly refusing to overwrite existing YAML  for glide init.
 5. Build the code  with below commands